sunzenshen/sunzenshen.github.io/_posts/2017-01-08-gcc-outsourcing-machine.markdown

 title: GCC Driven Design for the Human Resource Machine
 categories: [play]
 tags: [assembler, C, x86]
-description: Contracting Godbolt's Compiler Explorer as a "consultant" for the Human Resource Machine.
+description: Contracting Godbolt's Compiler Explorer as a "consultant" for the Human Resource Machine
 ---

 > This game further cemented my belief that I do not want to use assembler for any serious project.